open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 **Success Guarantees**

-* CDOC2 container is saved into file system.
+* CDOC2 Container is saved into file system.
 * For each server capsule a share is sent to each CDOC2 Shares Server.
 * Client has received a share identifier for each Key Share.

 **Main Success Scenario**

-1. Sender chooses files to be included in CDOC2 container and specifies the target filename and path for CDOC2 container.
+1. Sender chooses files to be included in CDOC2 Container and specifies the target filename and path for CDOC2 Container.
 2. Sender enters identifiers for each Recipient.
 3. Client creates a capsule for each Recipient.
 4. Client splits the capsules by creating a share for each CSS.
 5. Client creates a TLS-connection with each CSS and receives the server certificates.
 6. Client verifies the server certificates against the configuration.
 7. Client forwards a share per Recipient together with their natural person identifier to each of the CDOC2 Shares Servers.
 Client receives a share identifier for each Key Share.
-8. Client creates a container into file system in the chosen target path and adds a header.
+8. Client creates a Container into the file system in the chosen target path and adds a header.
 9. Client verifies that the header does not exceed the size limit defined by the specification.
 10. Client verifies technical file correctness and file name safety rules according to the specification.
-Client creates an archive, compresses it, encrypts the compressed archive with CEK and adds it to the container as payload.
+Client creates an archive, compresses it, encrypts the compressed archive with CEK and adds it to the Container as payload.
-11. Client saves the CDOC2 container and displays Sender a notification.
+11. Client saves the CDOC2 Container and displays a notification to the Sender.

 **Extensions**

 1a.
 Sender chose to encrypt from the Windows Explorer / MacOS Finder / Linux folder explorer context dialog: "Encrypt with eID":

-1. Client asks Sender for the container target name and path.
+1. Client asks Sender for the Container target name and path.
 2. Sender specifies the target name and path.
 3. Use case continues from step 2.